geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 I mean, I'm pretty confident about that.

 ##### **Geohot** [[00:42:33](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2553)]
-You know, I just, I have...
+You know, I just, I have..
 No, no, no, but I'm saying, how do I literally specify it, right?

 ##### **Hooved** [[00:42:40](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2560)]
 So you have the arguments and the function, right?